ObserveRTC/schemas/npm-lib/README.md

-roomId | webrtc app provided room id userId | webrtc app provided user identifier label | The webrtc app provided label the peer connection is marked with state | The state of ICE Candidate Pairs (RTCStatsIceState) on the corresponded transport packetsSent | The total number of packets sent using the last selected candidate pair over the corresponded transport packetsReceived | The total number of packets received using the last selected candidate pair over the corresponded transport bytesSent | The total number of bytes sent using the last selected candidate pair over the corresponded transport bytesReceived | The total number of bytes received using the last selected candidate pair over the corresponded transport lastPacketSentTimestamp | Represents the timestamp at which the last packet was sent on the selected candidate pair, excluding STUN packets over the corresponded transport (UTC Epoch in ms) lastPacketReceivedTimestamp | Represents the timestamp at which the last packet was received on the selected candidate pair, excluding STUN packets over the corresponded transport (UTC Epoch in ms) firstRequestTimestamp | Represents the timestamp at which the first STUN request was sent on this particular candidate pair over the corresponded transport (UTC Epoch in ms) lastRequestTimestamp | Represents the timestamp at which the last STUN request was sent on this particular candidate pair over the corresponded transport (UTC Epoch in ms) lastResponseTimestamp | Represents the timestamp at which the last STUN response was received on this particular candidate pair over the corresponded transport (UTC Epoch in ms) totalRoundTripTime | Represents the sum of all round trip time measurements in seconds since the beginning of the session, based on STUN connectivity check over the corresponded transport currentRoundTripTime | Represents the last round trip time measurements in seconds based on STUN connectivity check over the corresponded transport availableOutgoingBitrate | The sum of the underlying cc algorithm provided outgoing bitrate for the RTP streams over the corresponded transport availableIncomingBitrate | The sum of the underlying cc algorithm provided incoming bitrate for the RTP streams over the corresponded transport circuitBreakerTriggerCount | The total number of circuit breaker triggered over the corresponded transport using the selected candidate pair requestsReceived | Represents the total number of connectivity check requests received on the selected candidate pair using the corresponded transport requestsSent | Represents the total number of connectivity check requests sent on the selected candidate pair using the corresponded transport responsesReceived | Represents the total number of connectivity check responses received on the selected candidate pair using the corresponded transport responsesSent | Represents the total number of connectivity check responses sent on the selected candidate pair using the corresponded transport retransmissionReceived | Represents the total number of connectivity check retransmission received on the selected candidate pair using the corresponded transport retransmissionSent | Represents the total number of connectivity check retransmission sent on the selected candidate pair using the corresponded transport consentRequestsSent | Represents the total number of consent requests sent on the selected candidate pair using the corresponded transport consentExpiredTimestamp | Represents the timestamp at which the latest valid STUN binding response expired on the selected candidate pair using the corresponded transport bytesDiscardedOnSend | Total amount of bytes for this candidate pair that have been discarded due to socket errors on the selected candidate pair using the corresponded transport packetsDiscardedOnSend | Total amount of packets for this candidate pair that have been discarded due to socket errors on the selected candidate pair using the corresponded transport requestBytesSent | Total number of bytes sent for connectivity checks on the selected candidate pair using the corresponded transport consentRequestBytesSent | Total number of bytes sent for consent requests on the selected candidate pair using the corresponded transport responseBytesSent | Total number of bytes sent for connectivity check responses on the selected candidate pair using the corresponded transport
+roomId | webrtc app provided room id userId | webrtc app provided user identifier label | The webrtc app provided label the peer connection is marked with transportId | The identifier of the transport the ice candidate pair is negotiated on localCandidateId | The unique identifier of the candidate the negotiated pair is selected at local side remoteCandidateId | The unique identifier of the candidate the negotiated pair is selected at remote side state | The state of ICE Candidate Pairs (RTCStatsIceState) on the corresponded transport nominated | indicate if the ice candidate pair is nominated or not packetsSent | The total number of packets sent using the last selected candidate pair over the corresponded transport packetsReceived | The total number of packets received using the last selected candidate pair over the corresponded transport bytesSent | The total number of bytes sent using the last selected candidate pair over the corresponded transport bytesReceived | The total number of bytes received using the last selected candidate pair over the corresponded transport lastPacketSentTimestamp | Represents the timestamp at which the last packet was sent on the selected candidate pair, excluding STUN packets over the corresponded transport (UTC Epoch in ms) lastPacketReceivedTimestamp | Represents the timestamp at which the last packet was received on the selected candidate pair, excluding STUN packets over the corresponded transport (UTC Epoch in ms) totalRoundTripTime | Represents the sum of all round trip time measurements in seconds since the beginning of the session, based on STUN connectivity check over the corresponded transport currentRoundTripTime | Represents the last round trip time measurements in seconds based on STUN connectivity check over the corresponded transport availableOutgoingBitrate | The sum of the underlying cc algorithm provided outgoing bitrate for the RTP streams over the corresponded transport availableIncomingBitrate | The sum of the underlying cc algorithm provided incoming bitrate for the RTP streams over the corresponded transport requestsReceived | Represents the total number of connectivity check requests received on the selected candidate pair using the corresponded transport requestsSent | Represents the total number of connectivity check requests sent on the selected candidate pair using the corresponded transport responsesReceived | Represents the total number of connectivity check responses received on the selected candidate pair using the corresponded transport responsesSent | Represents the total number of connectivity check responses sent on the selected candidate pair using the corresponded transport consentRequestsSent | Represents the total number of consent requests sent on the selected candidate pair using the corresponded transport packetsDiscardedOnSend | Total amount of packets for this candidate pair that have been discarded due to socket errors on the selected candidate pair using the corresponded transport bytesDiscardedOnSend | Total amount of bytes for this candidate pair that have been discarded due to socket errors on the selected candidate pair using the corresponded transport

 ## InboundAudioTrackReport